Behavioral Threat Assessment Procedures

-When a potential threat is reported to the point of contact (vice president for student
+When a potential threat is reported to the point of contact (Interim VP Student Affairs),

-affairs), he will determine the level of urgency and either refer the problem to the
+he will determine the level of urgency and either refer the problem to the appropriate

-appropriate University professionals to resolve (non-urgent) or assemble the Behavioral
+University professionals to resolve (non-urgent) or assemble the Behavioral Intervention

-Intervention Team.
-Members include: director of public safety; campus counselor; and
+Team.
+Members include: director of public safety; campus counselor; and one of the

-one of the following based on the nature of the threat: provost (faculty), functional
+following based on the nature of the threat: provost (faculty), functional vice president

-vice president (staff), or student affairs representative (students).
-Other professionals
+(staff), or student affairs representative (students).
+Other professionals may be

 Team will gather information to make an informed and timely decision to resolve the